 - 1. family;

-- intergroup relations and social psychology;
+- 2. intergroup relations and social psychology;

 - 3. political/comparative-historical;

 - 4. social problems and processes;

-- 5. stratification/occupations/ organization; or
+- 5. stratification/occupations/organization; or

 - 6. urban sociology/demography.

 If majors desire a narrower preparation in a specialized area of sociology, they may complete the remaining 15 hours through the focus area option.
 At present, five substantive focus areas have been articulated: family issues, urban issues, diversity issues, work/organizational issues, and health issues.
-Students choosing this option to fulfill major requirements must complete two required focus area courses and select SOC 484 Internships are available within the focus area option.
+Students choosing this option to fulfill major requirements must complete two required focus area courses and select the remaining three courses from a list of optional courses within that focus area.
+SOC 484 Internships are available within the focus area option.

-Information concerning the two options for fulfilling major requirements is available in the Department of Sociology office, the Sociology Advising Center, and on the Internet at www.asu.edu/clas/sociology/undergraduate/advising.
+Information concerning the two options for fulfilling major requirements is available in the Department of Sociology office, SS 321, the Sociology Advising Center, SS 304, and on the Internet at www.asu.edu/clas/sociology/undergraduate/advising.